afjlnfnoeai/PatternAnalysis-2025/recognition/YOLOv8_LesionDetection_47609994/README.md

 ![alt text](pics_for_readme/BoxF1_curve.png)

 F1-confidence plots work best for identifying the optimal confidence threshold where a model's level of precision and recall are well-balanced.
 In our context, as seen in the plot above, the YOLOv8 model well maintains a very good balance between levels of precision and recall.
+The F1 score remains high across various thresholds.
 Only over a confidence level of 0.9 does the model's recall begin to drop and so does the F1 score.
 Overall, this means that the YOLOv8 model is performing well.

 ![alt text](pics_for_readme/BoxP_curve.png)